The Numbers Are in: Multi-channel Campaigns Are 37% More Effective

 We then looked at multi-channel campaigns that combined either email and SMS, or email and push.
 Campaigns combining email and SMS had a 15% response rate (compared to the control group).
 This is a substantial improvement compared to the 8% response rate gained by email or SMS alone.
 In fact, this multi-channel strategy almost doubles the efficacy of the campaign, improving it by 88%.

-The next multi-channel combination we checked was email and push.
+The next multi-channel marketing strategy combination we checked was email and push.
 Here, the results were even more striking.
 The response rate for email and push campaign came in at 14%, a 600% improvement over push-only campaigns, which received a 2% response rate.

 Multi-channel campaigns are critical in today’s super-connected world.
 Different people are more receptive to communications via different channels, different types of messages work better over different channels, and repeating a message via different channels is much more effective than repeating it via a single channel.